Want the perfect workout program?Take Quiz

-First, we will cover everything you need to know about the hamstrings - anatomy, function, the importance of making sure they aren’t weak.
-Then, we will go over how to strengthen your hamstrings so you can be a better athlete and all-around beast of a human.
-We also cover the best exercises for hamstring injury prevention, with studies to prove it.
+First, we will cover everything you need to know about the hamstrings, which includes the anatomy, function, and importance of strong hamstrings.
+Then, we will go over how to strengthen and build up your hamstrings so you can be a better athlete and all-around beast of a human.

 The hamstrings are the muscles of the posterior thigh.
 They run from the sitting bone of the hips all the way down to the backbend of the knee.
 They are a group of three biarticular muscles (meaning the muscles cross two joints): the semimembranosus, semitendinosus, and biceps femoris.